FRINXio/translation-units-docs/Configuration datasets/network-instances/mpls/mpls_tunnel.md

 *no autoroute announce* is a conversion of {{mpls_shortcut_eligible}} set *false*
 *load-share* is not supported on virtual platform CISCO IOS-XR
 *mpls_tunnel_destination* is optional parameter
+*metric absolute* command is only valid if autoroute announce is set

 ##### Unit